 It’s rare footage of a subadult female cougar.
 In the video she’s just waking from a long

 nap, and is slightly disoriented … A bit

 later she is caching the elk carcass she discovered and claimed as her own.

 House Cats Who Cache

 Even the comfy couch cats who have never set paw outside retains this feline instinct.
+A feline’s natural instinct is to cover food from scavengers or potential threats that might be tracking the scent.
+Unlike their wild cousins and dogs, House Cats are not scavengers; they are both predator and prey, so they don’t bury their leftover food to consume later; with house cats, it’s for protective purposes.
 But because all cats are individuals within the species, the degree to which the cat attempts to hide/bury the food depends on the individual cat’s comfort level and concern for exposed uneaten food.

 What Caching Behavior Looks Like In House Cats: The cat is burying something.
 The cat is pawing at the carpet, kitchen tile, or dragging her front paw on the floor around their food mat, puzzle feeder, or bowl.
 The cat may become so focused on burying the food that he/she pushes the food mat/plate around.
 Some cats may pull a blanket, tissue paper, or food mat over their leftovers, if these items are nearby.